Tiny-Foxes/fini/README.md

 - split

 This variable will split each section of `main.fini` into another file inside `split/sections`, a new `main.fini` will be generated inside `split/`.
-You're then supposed to move any content inside the split folder into either `smtranslation/default`/`smtranslation/fallback` OR to the root folder itself. _If you change the value of the variable to true, remember to turn it back to false when you no longer want to split files, and to delete any content inside the split folder if you're splitting a different file, as the function won't clear the folders before writting again._
+You're then supposed to move any content inside the split folder into either `smtranslation/default`/`smtranslation/fallback` OR to the root folder itself (leave a sections folder inside of the split folder still). _If you change the value of the variable to true, remember to turn it back to false when you no longer want to split files, and to delete any content inside the split folder if you're splitting a different file, as the function won't clear the folders before writting again._

 Keys with empty values will not be separated, this is intentional, the program does not handle exporting keys with no value.